libetl/prime/README.md

 # prime
-PRIME stands for 'Pojo Raw In Memory Engine'
+ : stands for 'Pojo Raw In Memory Engine'

 ### How it works